Richard-Burd/react-redux-portfolio-project/README.md

 2.) create a simple React (native) component that console logs a series of fetches:
     a.) shows all airframes
     b.) shows a selected airframe

-    c.) selects the attitude for a specified airframe
+    c.) shows an attitude for a specified airframe (specified as a parameter passed into a JS function) d.)

 3.)
 Create the necessary store, action & reducer files needed to fetch airframes & display them in a component